 Columbia FAQs – Here’s everything you should know before you apply to Columbia University

 Columbia is an Ivy League university in the heart of New York City.
 Founded in 1754 by royal charter of King George II, Columbia is the oldest university in New York, and the fifth oldest in the United States.
 As old as it is, Columbia offers a college experience in one of the liveliest and most dynamic cities in the world, so that you learn from your peers and professors as well as from the eclectic and diverse people of New York.
-With an acceptance rate of 6%, it’s one of the most competitive schools in the nation, and understandably so since it has a ton to offer.
+It’s one of the most competitive schools in the nation, and has a ton to offer.
 Keep reading to learn everything you need to know about Columbia!

 How do I apply to Columbia?

 How you apply to one of Columbia’s undergraduate programs depends on whether you’re applying to Columbia College, Columbia Engineering, or Barnard College.
 Columbia College and Columbia Engineering use the same application, whereas information on the application to Barnard (a women’s college affiliated with Columbia) can be found here.
 Columbia College, Columbia Engineering, and Barnard are all geared toward full-time students who are beginning college for the first time.
 If you’ve taken more than a year off between high school and college, you should consider applying to Columbia University’s School of General Studies.

 When you ultimately decide which undergraduate college is the right choice for you, you can apply through the Coalition Application, the Common Application, or the QuestBridge Application (if you are a QuestBridge finalist).
 In addition to the personal statement you’ll submit through one of these application portals, Columbia requires you to answer several short Columbia-specific application questions.